nawabahmadreshi/documentation/pages/third-party-integrations/responsys.md

 {% image src="/img/pages/third-party-integrations/responsys/deep-linked-email-universal-links.png" center full alt='Deep Linked Email Universal Links' %}

-## Coming soon: Don’t open the app
+## Don’t open the app
 In some cases you may have content on web that isn’t in the app - for example, a temporary Mother’s Day promotion or an unsubscribe button.
-In this case, ideally you would be able to specify in the email that that link should not open the app.
-At the moment, the app will open, and the customers will then be taken to a browser.
-Oracle Responsys and Branch are working together to provide a solution where the customers will never enter the app if the content doesn't live in the app.
-That feature is scheduled for release in September 2016.
+You can designate links to only open on web if you use the Responsys Link Table feature.
+There are three URL fields in the link table when creating a new link: `LINK_URL`, `IOS_LINK_URL`, and `ANDROID_LINK_URL`.
+If you only enter the link in the `LINK_URL` field, the path of the final click-wrapped url will begin with `/pub/cc`, whereas if you input an `IOS_LINK_URL`, then the path of the final click-wrapped url will begin with `pub/acc`.
+You should set up your AASA file to whitelist only the path `/pub/acc*` in order to not launch the app from web-only links.

+{% image src="/img/pages/third-party-integrations/responsys/branch_responsys_webonly.png" center full alt='Branch Responsys Web-Only' %}

+{% image src="/img/pages/third-party-integrations/responsys/branch_responsys_deeplink.png" center full alt='Branch Responsys Deep-Link' %}

 {% endif %}